yongdk1/CZ4153-lilibet/README.md

 2. User will not be able to claim if lost
 3. If no one won, then all bets are refunded

+### User Bets
+1. Users can see all past bets made on the various topics
+2. Users will be able to see if their bets are claimed